 Your information will be kept confidential and your privacy will be respected.

 What if I test positive for Coronavirus (COVID-19)?

 SMU will follow the guidance of local and national health organizations in deciding the next steps for someone who has tested positive for Coronavirus (COVID-19).

 Parents may register for SMU Alert by texting SMUParent to 888777.
 Visitors may register for SMU Alert by texting SMUVisitor to 888777.
 Check out the Office of Risk Management site for more information.

 faculty, and staff should already be signed up, but may login to my.smu.edu to add/update their SMU Alert contact information.

-Travel restrictions will remain in place until further notice.
+Travel restrictions remain in place for both domestic and international travel until further notice.